ethantsaox/Lab-1/README.md

 # Lab-1
-R Markdown and Basic LATEX
+R Markdown and Basic LATEX with dplyr